-College with Potential for Excellence Re-accredited by NAAC with 'A' Grade www.stthomas.ac.in principal@stthomas.ac.in
+College with Potential for Excellence NIRF Ranking 2021: 64th www.stthomas.ac.in iqac@stthomas.ac.in

-18.MENTORING POLICY
+13. MENTORING POLICY

 Mentoring delivers an all-round guidance and support to the students.
 The objective is to deliver a reliable and inclusive support system, to motivate students to excel in both academic and non-academic fields.